awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 Determines how the load balancer handles requests that might pose a security risk to your application\.
 The possible values are `monitor`, `defensive`, and `strictest`\.
 The default is `defensive`\.

 `routing.http.drop_invalid_header_fields.enabled`
 Indicates whether HTTP headers with header fields that are not valid are removed by the load balancer \(`true`\), or routed to targets \(`false`\)\.
 The default is `false`\.
-Elastic Load Balancing requires that message header names conform to the regular expression `[-A-Za-z0-9]+`, which describes all registered internet message headers\.
+Elastic Load Balancing requires that valid HTTP header names conform to the regular expression `[-A-Za-z0-9]+`, as described in the HTTP Field Name Registry\.
 Each name consists of alphanumeric characters or hyphens\.
+Select `true` if you want HTTP headers that do not conform to this pattern, to be removed from requests\.

+`routing.http.preserve_host_header.enabled`
+Indicates whether the Application Load Balancer should preserve the `Host` header in the HTTP request and send it to targets without any change\.
+The possible values are `true` and `false`\.
+The default is `false`\.

 `routing.http.x_amzn_tls_version_and_cipher_suite.enabled`
 Indicates whether the two headers \(`x-amzn-tls-version` and `x-amzn-tls-cipher-suite`\), which contain information about the negotiated TLS version and cipher suite, are added to the client request before sending it to the target\.
 The `x-amzn-tls-version` header has information about the TLS protocol version negotiated with the client, and the `x-amzn-tls-cipher-suite` header has information about the cipher suite negotiated with the client\.
 Both headers are in OpenSSL format\.
 The possible values for the attribute are `true` and `false`\.
 The default is `false`\.